 The Singapore-based Advanced Digital Sciences Center focuses on breakthrough innovations that are expected to have a major impact in transforming human beings’ utilization of information technology.
-ADSC was established in 2009 by the University of Illinois at Urbana-Champaign and the Agency for Science, Technology and Research (A*STAR), a Singapore government agency, and is Illinois' first overseas engineering research center.
+ADSC was established in 2009 by the University of Illinois Urbana-Champaign and the Agency for Science, Technology and Research (A*STAR), a Singapore government agency, and is Illinois' first overseas engineering research center.

 ADSC research is currently focused on projects in interactive digital media, smart grid and other areas.